Brewing

 When salvaging a weak, unsatisfying cup, step your water temperature gradually—88°C → 92°C → 95°C—rather than jumping.
 This approach helps you feel where sweetness begins and bitterness takes over.

-Deep roasts sometimes work better at lower temperatures, and [Kurasu's roast-level brewing guide] shows examples with 82–88°C for dark roasts.
+Deep roasts sometimes work better at lower temperatures, and (https://jp.kurasu.kyoto/blogs/kurasu-journal/how-to-choose-brewing-temperatures-for-different-roast-levels) shows examples with 82–88°C for dark roasts.
 That said, when your focus is "troubleshooting thin vs. strong," staying within the standard band is safer and simpler.

 Grind Size